NASA-AMMOS/timecraftjs/README.md

 ## API

+### Constants

+Constants for use in the [Spice.init](#init) function to intialize the library to use either a full or lite version of the SPICE library.

+#### ASM_SPICE_FULL

+This constant indicates to load and use the full SPICE library with full functionality.
+Run time memory requirement is around 100 MB.

+#### ASM_SPICE_LITE

+This indicates to load and use an unofficial "lite" version of the SPICE library with some mission funcitonality to improve memory requirements.
+Specifically all `ek*` functions have been removed and various internal constants have been lowered to reduce memory use.
+Not all NAIF kernels can be guaranteed to function when using this reduced memory of the package.
+If an error occurs due to overrunning memory use the "full" version, instead.
+Run time memory requirement is around 20 MB.

 ### Spice

 Class used to instantiate an instance of Spice.
 Multiple instances can be created to load different kernels if desired. [init](#init) must be called before use.